kyma-project/serverless/docs/user/03-20-expose-function.md

       export NAMESPACE={NAMESPACE_NAME}
       ```
    >**NOTE:** The Function takes the name from the Function CR name.
 The APIRule CR can have a different name but for the purpose of this tutorial, all related resources share a common name defined under the **NAME** variable.
 2. Download the latest configuration of the Function from the cluster.
-This way you will update the local `config.yaml` file with the Function's code.
+This way, you update the local `config.yaml` file with the Function's code.

   ```bash
   kyma sync function $NAME -n $NAMESPACE